Ashvins: Post-Vedic text

 In the post-Vedic texts of Hinduism, the Ashvins remain significant, and in these texts, one of them is referred as Nasatya and the other one is known as Darsa.
 Many of their legends are rewritten in various texts like the epic Mahabharata, Harivamsha, and the Puranas.

 According to these texts, Sanjna, daughter of Vishvakarma, was married to Surya, but she was unable to bear his heat and decided to abandon him.
 She ran away and roamed in the forest of northern Kuru kingdom in the form of a mare.
 The Vishnu Purana adds that she performed austerities in the forest to gain control over Surya's heat.
 After Surya discovered Sanjna's disappearance, he located her and had sex with her in the form of a stallion.
 Sanjna gave birth to the twins.
 Rarely, in some Puranas, Ashvins are mentioned as the sons (creation) of the god Brahma.

 These texts also elaborate the story of Chyavana, which was first narrated in Brahmanas.
-In this version, Sukanya—the beautiful daughter of the king Saryati— accidentally blinded the old Chyavana, who was performing austerities.
+In this version, Sukanya—the beautiful daughter of the king Saryati—accidentally blinded the old Chyavana, who was performing austerities.
 She married him to save her kingdom from his wrath and served him dutifully.
 While traveling on their chariot, the Ashvins saw Sukanya in a forest and tried to seduce her.
 They asked her to choose one of them as her new husband, but she refused and remained faithful to Chyavana.
 The twins were impressed by her chastity and asked her to wish anything.
 Upon their request, she told them to restore the youth and sight of Chyavana.
 Ashvins agreed but they had a condition.
 After curing Chyavana, they would also take similar form and she would have to identify Chyavana.
 Sukanya showed her consent after getting permission from her husband.
 Ashvins took Chyavana into a lake and cured him.
 When a young Chyavana emerged from the lake, Ashvins also took forms similar to him and Sukanya successfully identified her husband.

-The Mahabharata also narrates about the birth of Nakula and Sahadeva, who were the “spiritual sons” of the Ashvins.
-According to the epic, king Pandu was unable to make love to his wives due to a curse and didn't have any heir.
+The Mahabharata also narrates about the birth of Nakula and Sahadeva, who were the "spiritual sons" of the Ashvins.
+According to the epic, king Pandu was unable to have sex with his wives due to a curse and didn't have any heir.
 So, he advised his wives, Kunti and Madri, to invoke various gods and ask for sons.
-Ashvins Nasatya and Darsa blessed Madri with Nakula and Sahadeva, respectively, through Niyoga.
+Ashvins Nasatya and Darsa blessed Madri with Nakula and Sahadeva, respectively.